Gary Hicks (politician)

-Gary W. Hicks Jr is an American politician serving as a member of the Tennessee House of Representatives from the 9th district.
-He assumed office on January 12, 2016.
+Gary W. Hicks Jr is an American politician serving as a Republican member of the Tennessee House of Representatives from the 9th district.
+He assumed office on December 21, 2015.

 Early life and education

 Hicks was born in Rogersville, Tennessee.
 He earned a Bachelor of Science degree in computer science from East Tennessee State University and a Master of Business Administration from the University of Tennessee.

 Career

 Hicks worked as a network administrator for Rural Health Services.
 He has also worked as a technology director.
-Hicks was elected to the Tennessee House of Representatives in November 2015 and assumed office on January 12, 2016.
+Hicks was appointed to the Tennessee House of Representatives on December 21, 2015.
 Hicks also serves as chair of the House Finance, Ways and Means Subcommittee.

+In 2023, Hicks supported a resolution to expel Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.